 Knowledge Organiser: Heat Transfer

 This topic summary covers Knowledge Organiser: Heat Transfer within Heat Transfer for GCSE Physics.
 Revise Heat Transfer in Energy for GCSE Physics with 14 exam-style questions and 11 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 18 of 18 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 17 of 17 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Heat Transfer